The Difference Between a Water Softening System and Reverse Osmosis

 These salt-based water softeners function by trapping the harder particles and then replacing those harder minerals with the softer sodium.

-While it won’t have a notable taste, the sodium produced by the water softening will be noticeable in helping keep your hair soft and your skin and hydrated, among many other benefits.
+While it won’t have a notable taste, the sodium produced by the water softening will be noticeable in helping keep your hair soft and your skin hydrated, among many other benefits.

 Soft water is easier on plumbing, prevents rust damage, keeps clothing brighter, and can cause the ability to save up to 50% on soap and detergents due to not having to rewash dishes or clothing due to spotting or discoloration.

 c and j water offer two different system styles; single tank and twin tank.

 Single tank systems are ideal for small households or situations where water is not in high demand and will have time to regenerate before water is needed past its already filtered amount.

 The regeneration hurdle is where the twin systems come out a bit on top.
 Because there are two tanks, one can be used while the other is regeneration for its use.
 The twin system is best for households where water is in high demand at all hours of the day.

 A water softener is very beneficial to everyday household tasks and chores.

 Whether you get water from a city system or a well, both systems are available for your use.